imixs/imixs-workflow/src/site/markdown/engine/luceneservice.md

 ### Apache Lucene Core

 [Apache Lucene Core](https://lucene.apache.org/core/) is the default search engine for Imixs-Workflow.
 The index is created in the local file system and is very fast.
 It's the best choice for a workflow instance in a single-server environment.
-The index location is defined by the imixs.property '_lucence.indexDir_'.

 To activate the Lucene Core Engine you just have to add the following dependency:

 	<dependency>